LumiSpy/lumispy/doc/source/user_guide/introduction.rst

-LumiSpy is under active development, and as a user-driven project, we welcome contributions (see :ref:`contributing_label`) to the code and documentation, but also bug reports and feature requests from any other users.
+LumiSpy is under active development, and as a user-driven project, we welcome contributions (see :ref:`contributing_label`) to the code and documentation, but also bug reports and feature requests from any users.
 Don't hesitate to join the discussions!

 Currrently, we have implemented the base functionality that extends